jchiare/landingpage/src/content/blog/gpt-3.5-vs-gpt-4.md

 ## Conclusion

 We recommend using GPT-4 for any use-case where the accuracy of the AI response is crucial.
 In other use cases, you can use the less accurate GPT-3.5 for a faster speed and cheaper cost.
-But also note that OpenAI is constantly releasing updates for GPT-4 so its speed will likely improve in the coming weeks/months.
+But also note that OpenAI is constantly releasing updates for GPT-4 so its speed will likely improve in the near future.

 At WiselyDesk, we think accuracy is crucial to the customer experience.
 So we only use GPT-4 for our prompts which are designed for the customer support use-case.